Smoky Mountains Science Teacher Institute

 Cost: $100 non-refundable registration fee (includes meals and lodging).
 This week is a $616 value…but, we are making it available to select teachers through an application process for $100.
 Any applicants not selected for the institute will be refunded their $100.

-TEACHERS: By attending this program, you will qualify to be free when you bring your school group, and all of your students will get $8 off their price.
+TEACHERS: By attending this program, you will qualify to be free when you bring your school group, and all of your students will come at a reduced rate.

 Goals of the Program: